ValhallaValkyrie/nyx/flatpaks-installed.md

-# Todo - find a way to declare this.
+# Todo - find a way to declare this

 Flatseal
 Deezer